caprenter/bingley-music-town/meet.md

 If you can't get there but want to have an input, [contact us]({% link contact.md %}) with your ideas.

+### Wednesday 8th March 2023
+#### Steering Group Meeting
+**7pm - 8pm, Bar 66, Bingley**<br/>
+Steering Group meetings are about the work that needs to be done to keep the organisation going.
+Members and non-members are welcome to come along to observe and to meet up.

 ## About Meetings

 ### Steering Group